intelops/genval/README.md

 The generated binary, genval, will be available in the current working directory.
 You can move it to your PATH or use it from the current directory.

-Genval offers two modes:
+Genval offers four modes:

--  `container` for Dockerfile validation and generation
+-  `container` for Dockerfile validation with rego policies and generation of validated Dockerfile
 -  `cue` for Kubernetes and CRD validation and generation
+-  `k8s` for validating Kubernetes manifests with Rego policies
+-  `tf`  for validating Terraform resource files with Rego policies

-> Both modes accept inputs that include local files and files obtained from a remote URL, such as those from a Git repository.
+> All the modes accept inputs that include local files and files obtained from a remote URL, such as those from a Git repository.

 ### Dockerfile Validation and Generation:

-Run Genval with the --mode container flag, providing the path to your input JSON or YAML file using the `--reqinput` flag and specifying the desired output path for the generated Dockerfile along with `--inputpolicy` and `--outputpolicy` for validating the input JSON and the generated Dockerfile respectively.
+Run Genval with the `--mode container` flag, providing the path to your input JSON or YAML file using the `--reqinput` flag and specifying the desired output path for the generated Dockerfile along with `--inputpolicy` and `--outputpolicy` for validating the input JSON and the generated Dockerfile respectively.
 Genval will take care of the rest.

 Example: